WEEFAA/tweetur/README.md

 ## v1.2.4 METHODS DEPRECATION NOTICE
-Tweetur endpoint helper methods are deprecated in v2.
-As a replace for this methods, **get** method is introduced to support numbers of endpoint without the need to update the Tweetur module every point in time.
+Tweetur endpoint helper methods are deprecated in Tweetur v2.
+As a replace for this methods, **get** method is introduced to support numbers of endpoint without the need to update the Tweetur module.

 > i.e. userTimeline, usersLookUp, checkLimit, friendsIds, etc.